HMB3/sdmgen/README.md

 The next stage of the process is to project the SDM predictions across geographic space.
 First, we need to extract the SDM results from the models.
-Each model generates a ‘threshold’ of probability of occurrence (see), which we use to create map of habitat suitability across Australia ().
+Each model generates a ‘threshold’ of probability of occurrence (see ref), which we use to create map of habitat suitability across Australia ().